strongloop/loopback4-example-microservices/README.md

 > The data above is the account summary for the Account with ID `CCHK52321122`.

-### "Perform a HTTP GET request to retrieve account data" for consistency with previous command
+### Perform a HTTP GET request to retrieve account data

 ```
 $ ./bin/get-account